omeka/omeka-s-enduser/docs/sites/site_resources.md

----
-title: Site Resources
+# Resources

----
-The Resources tab of the site context menu allows you to set what Items and Item Sets available on your site's browse pages.
-The Items also sets which items are available in the sidebar when building pages.
+The Resources tab of the site context menu allows you to set what Items and Item Sets are available on your site's browse pages.
+The Items tab also sets which items are available in the sidebar when building pages.

 Resources has two tabs across the top of the window: Items and Item Sets.